 APPOINTMENTS EXERCISED IN OTHER COMPANIES Name Appointment or position exercised in Esker S.A.
 Company Nationality Appointment / Position Year of initial appointment Expiration of appointment: General Meeting ruling on the financial statements for the fiscal year ending in Professional address (primary position) M.C.
-Bernal Chairwoman of the Supervisory Board Esker SA French Chairwoman of the Supervisory Board 2001 2012 Potentia Pharmaceuticals US Director, Member of the audit committee 2005 N/A 201 E. Jefferson Louisville, KY 40202 Apellis Pharmaceuticals US Director 2010 N/A 201 E. Jefferson Louisville, KY 40202 Gnubio US Director 2010 N/A 64 Sydney Street, Cambridge, MA 02139 Exel Industrie French Director 2012 N/A 54 rue Marcel Paul, 51200 Epernay K. Beauvillain Vice Chairman of the Supervisory Board • Esker SA French Vice Chairman of the Supervisory Board 1999 2016 - 20010 Capormak French Managing Partner 2008 N/A 68 Rue Pernety 75014 Paris Alpha Mos SA French Director 1998 2011 Toulouse Orege SA French Chairman of the Supervisory Board 2008 2012 Jouy en Josas Lafayette INT SA French Director 1997 2011 Les Ulis/Villebon T. Wolfe Member of the Supervisory Board • Esker SA French Member of the Supervisory Board 1999 2016 Esker Inc 1212 Deming Way, Suite 350 - Madison, WI 53717 - USA J.M.
-Bérard Chairman of the Executive Board • Esker SA French Chairman of the Executive Board 2000 2012 10 Rue des Emeraudes 69006 Lyon E. Olivier Member of the Executive Board • Esker SA French Member of the Executive Board 2003 2012 10 Rue des Emeraudes 69006 Lyon
+Bernal Chairwoman of the Supervisory Board • Esker SA French Chairwoman of the Supervisory Board 2001 2012 10 Rue des Emeraudes 69006 Lyon Apellis Pharmaceuticals US Director 2010 N/A 6400 Westwind Way, Crestwood, KY 40014 Gnubio US Director 2010 N/A 1 Kendall Square, Cambridge, MA 02139 Exel Industrie French Director 2012 2018 54 rue Marcel Paul, 51200 Epernay K. Beauvillain Vice Chairman of the Supervisory Board Esker SA French Vice Chairman of the Supervisory Board 1999 2016 10 Rue des Emeraudes 69006 Lyon Dodia Alpha Mos SA French Director 1998 2013 Toulouse Orege SA French Chairman of the Supervisory Board 2008 2013 Jouy en Josas T. Wolfe Member of the Supervisory Board • Esker SA French Member of the Supervisory Board 1999 2016 Esker Inc 1212 Deming Way, Suite 350 - Madison, WI 53717 - USA J.M.
+Bérard Chairman of the Executive Board • Esker SA French Chairman of the Executive Board 2000 2012 10 Rue des Emeraudes 69006 Lyon E. Olivier Member of the Executive Board Esker SA French Member of the Executive Board 2003 2012 10 Rue des Emeraudes 69006 Lyon

-Marie-Claude Bernal has served as Chairwoman of the Supervisory Board of Esker since 2000.
+- Marie-Claude Bernal has served as Chairwoman of the Supervisory Board of Esker since 2000.
 Graduated from the HECJF School of Management in 1967, followed by an MBA from the University of Chicago in 1971, she joined the Banque de Neuflize where she became one of the first women in France to manage a mutual fund.
 In 1977, she joined Wellington Management in Boston, one of America's oldest and largest independent investment management firms, where she helped launch and grow the international investment department, becoming a partner in 1994.
 She pursued her collaboration with this company until 2000.
-Marie-Claude Bernal is also a member of the Board of Directors and the Audit Committee of the US company, Potentia Pharmaceuticals.

-- Kléber Beauvillain has served as Vice Chairman of the Supervisory Board since 2000.
+Marie-Claude Bernal is also a member of the Board of Directors and the Audit Committee of the US company, Potentia Pharmaceuticals. - Kléber Beauvillain has served as Vice Chairman of the Supervisory Board since 2000.
 He was Managing Director of Hewlett Packard France for more than 20 years before becoming the Chairman of the Supervisory Board.
 He currently serves on the boards of several companies including the Alpha Mos group listed on the Paris stock exchange. - Tom Wolfe, member of the Supervisory Board is the founder of Persoft Inc., acquired by Esker in 1999.